Habits form the foundation of your entire life.

 Few people put in the effort to network beyond their immediate circle, especially in the days of COVID.
-But you can really make yourself stand out and create incredible opportunities through regular connecting.
+But you can really make yourself stand out and create incredible opportunities through what I call regular connecting.

 Make it a habit for each day (or whatever frequency you can) to message someone new online.
 It could be a business owner through email or a blogger through Twitter or anyone else through LinkedIn.
 Contact anyone outside of your circle using whatever method you can.

 It doesn’t have to be anything fancy.
-Just a simple “Hey!
+A simple “Hey!
 I love reading about your work on this-and-that, it would be great to connect!” or a variation of it will work.

 The point of this habit is to slowly but easily expand your network.
 If you message someone new every day, some will reply and some won’t.
 But over time the number that does will add up.
-Those are new opportunities to learn, get a job, and create new business.
-It’s easy to do one every day, it takes 5 minutes tops and will pay huge dividends for you in the long-run.
+Those are new opportunities to learn, make friends, get a job, and create new business.

 “Networking is an investment in your business.
-It takes time and when done correctly can yield great results for years to come.”— Diane Helbig
+It takes time and when done correctly can yield great results for years to come.”

 (9) Comfort zone push